Sophia (robot)

-Sophia is a social humanoid robot developed by the Hong Kong-based company Hanson Robotics.
-Sophia was activated on February 14, 2016, and made its first public appearance in mid-March 2016 at South by Southwest (SXSW) in Austin, Texas, United States.
-Sophia is marketed as a "social robot" that can mimic social behavior and induce feelings of love in humans.
+Sophia is a female-presenting social humanoid robot developed in 2016 by the Hong Kong–based company Hanson Robotics.
+Sophia was activated on 14 February 2016, and made its first public appearance in mid-March 2016 at South by Southwest (SXSW) in Austin, Texas, United States.
+Sophia was marketed as a "social robot" who can mimic social behaviour and induce feelings of love in humans.

 Sophia has been covered by media around the globe, and has participated in many high-profile interviews.
-In October 2017, Sophia was granted Saudi Arabian citizenship, becoming the first robot to receive legal personhood in any country.
-In November 2017, Sophia was named the United Nations Development Programme's first Innovation Champion, and is the first non-human to be given a United Nations title.
+In October 2017 Sophia was granted Saudi Arabian citizenship, becoming the first robot to receive legal personhood in any country.
+In November 2017 Sophia was named the United Nations Development Programme's first Innovation Champion, and is the first non-human to be given a United Nations title.

-According to founder David Hanson, Sophia's source code is about 70% open source.
-A paper describing of one of Sophia's open-source subsystems, called "Open Arms", was submitted to 36th Conference on Neural Information Processing Systems (NeurIPS 2022).
+According to David Hanson Sophia's source code is about 70% open source.
+A paper describing one of Sophia's open-source subsystems, called "Open Arms", was submitted to 36th Conference on Neural Information Processing Systems (NeurIPS 2022).